General

 Similar Species

-Golden-crowned Sparrow: Juvenile White-crowned Sparrow has a pink to orange bill, brown striped head, and a buff back with rufous streaks.
-House Sparrow has a heavier bill, shorter tail, and is paler brown overall.
+Golden-crowned Sparrow: Juvenile White-crowned Sparrow has a pink-to-orange bill, brown striped head, and a buff back with rufous streaks.